How Will An Attorney Help A Vocational Rehabilitation Compensation Case?

 What Services Can I Claim?

 The specific vocational rehabilitation benefits an injured employee can receive are determined by the employee’s specific situation and severity of the injury, as well as statutory and regulatory limitations.
-The extent and type of training varies from state to state.
+The extent and type of training vary from state to state.

 Generally, if you have been injured on-the-job in Pennsylvania, you should first communicate with your employer to determine whether they have an alternative job for you that is compatible with your injury restrictions.
 If you need additional help, you may then have a “vocational evaluation,” which may include testing, to determine what sort of work would best match your capabilities and interests.
 Then, a vocational rehabilitation counselor can help you develop a résumé to showcase your transferable skills.
 This counselor will recommend a return-to-work plan designed to help you find a new career path.
-Once you find a new vocation, you may be able to receive on-the job training.
+Once you find a new vocation, you may be able to receive on-the-job training.